justkawal/excel/README.md

   // The numberFormat changes automatially if you set a CellValue that
   // does not work with the numberFormat set previously.
 So in case you
   // want to set a new value, e.g. from a date to a decimal number,
-  // make sure you first set the new value and then the number format).
+  // make sure you set the new value first and then your custom
+  // numberFormat).
 );